Ebi Revolution (2022)

 for violin, cello, and shrimp helmets

 ca. 8 min.

-※※ This piece may be performed only with one performer (violin or cello) without the shrimp helmet and pedal.
-In that case, the work is to be performed as Tempura Aquarium.
+※ This piece may be performed only with one performer (violin or cello) with the shrimp helmet and pedal.
+In that case, the work is to be performed titled Tempura Revolution.